Cytomegalovirus Immune Globulin (Intravenous-Human)

 What do I need to tell my doctor BEFORE I take Cytomegalovirus Immune Globulin?

-- If you have an allergy to cytomegalovirus immune globulin or any other part of this medicine.
+- If you have an allergy to cytomegalovirus immune globulin or any other part of cytomegalovirus immune globulin (intravenous-human).

 - If you have IgA deficiency.

 - If you have had a skin reaction to cytomegalovirus immune globulin (intravenous-human) or another drug like it in the past.